 - 2 tablespoons flour

-- 3 cups of a full-bodied young wine such as a chianti (This is almost a full bottle, I generally just pour in the whole bottle)
+- 3 cups dry red wine a full-bodied young wine such as a Chianti (This is almost a full bottle, I just pour in the whole bottle)

 - 1 tablespoon tomato paste

 - 1/4 pound bacon

 - 1 1/2 cups small white onions

 - 1 pound fresh mushrooms

 - Remove rind, and cut bacon into lardons (sticks, 1/4 inch thick and 1 1/2 inches long.)
 Simmer rind and bacon for 10 minutes in 1 1/2 quarts of water.
 Drain and dry.
 (I have used a good quality sliced bacon in the store with good results.